MultiverseLearningProducts/swe/src/mod3/wk1/day3.md

 The inputs to the Design stage are requirements.

 ### Purpose of the Design stage
-The _purpose_ of Design is to formulate a solution to realise the system's requirements.
+The _purpose_ of Design is to formulate a solution or software specification to realise the system's requirements.
+The chosen design is elaborated in sufficient detail to to allow developers to implement it.

 The _scope_ of Design is: